WICG/performance-measure-memory/README.md

 ### Cross-origin information leak
 Only [cross-origin isolated](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/crossOriginIsolated) web pages that opt in using [the COOP+COEP headers](https://docs.google.com/document/d/1zDlfvfTJ_9e8Jdc8ehuV4zMEu9ySMCiTGMS9y0GU92k/edit) can use the API.
 This prevents cross-origin information leaks because all iframes and resources have to explicitly opt in using CORP/CORS.
-Additionally it is guaranteed that a cross-origin isolated web page is not colocated with web page in the same address space.
+Additionally it is guaranteed that a cross-origin isolated web page is not colocated with other web pages in the same address space.

 An attempt to invoke the API when
 `crossOriginIsolated === false` leads to promise rejection with a `SecurityError` DOM exception.